rhazzed/potatoCHIP/README.md

 1) Move camera-rotation to MyPins.*.py
 2) Separate ultrasonic min-distance for FRONT vs Right/Left
 3) Find out why Nimrod's Lidar-Left returns "99999" ALOT!
+4) DON'T ground motor GND-OUT to PWM power-gnd-in!
+5) Save all readings from sensors to files for website to pickup